cupcakearmy/autorestic/docs/markdown/examples.md

 # 🐣 Examples

-## Exec

-### List all the snapshots for all the backends
+## List all the snapshots for all the backends

 ```bash
 autorestic exec -a -- snapshots
 ```

-### Unlock a locked repository
+## Unlock a locked repository

-If you accidentally cancelled a running operation this could be useful.

-Only do this if you know what you are doing.
+This can come in handy if a backup process crashed or if it was accidentally cancelled.
+Then the repository would still be locked without an actual process using it.
+Only do this if you know what you are sure no other process is actually reading/writing to the repository of course.

 ```bash
 autorestic exec -b my-backend -- unlock